Atmospheric-Composition-Analysis-Group/Getting-Started/source/aws_quickstart.rst

 Request AWS Console Access and CLI Credentials
 ----------------------------------------------------

 Before getting started, you'll need to request access to the AWS group account.
 Submit your request through `WashU ServiceNow <https://it.wustl.edu/items/servicenow/>`_.
+You can open the request under Existing Cloud Subscription Change.

 Include the following information in your request: